 The proximal internal terminations of the raphe in a rectangular, elevated, elongate structure.
 This structure is found in Muelleria, Scoliopleura and Neidium.

-A structure found in the genus Aulacoseira.
-The ringleiste is an internal silica ledge that projects into the cell interior from the collum.
-The ringleiste is variously developed in different Aulacoseira species.
+An internal, silica ledge that projects into the cell interior from the collum.
+The ringleiste is found only in the genus Aulacoseira and is variously developed in different species of the genus.